Katalyse/datascience-web-app/README.md

 # DataScience_WebApp

-This is the GitHUb of the new DataScience Web Application of Katalyse-IS.
+This is the GitHub of the new DataScience Web Application of Katalyse-IS.